Tag Archives: autism

 • Some may have lots of oral sensory issues.
 They may be super picky eaters or may gag easily.
 Others seek sensation, sucking and chewing on a variety of items.

-• Many autistic people can get overwhelmed by sounds – they may be less able to filter out all the noise that neurotypical people ignore (traffic on the road, the hum of the refrigerator…) and may be happiest with noise cancelling headphones on in loud situations.
+• Many autistic people can get overwhelmed by sounds – they may be less able to filter out all the noise that neurotypical people ignore (traffic on the road, the hum of the refrigerator…) and may be happiest with wearing noise cancelling headphones in loud situations.

 • Emotional regulation challenges: may have bigger reactions to a situation than typical.
 This could mean being so excited they bounce up and down, gallop around or flap their hands because the joy is too great to contain.
 It can mean meltdowns where too much stimuli, too many demands, or big disappointments overwhelm them and they react by screaming, hitting, or other behaviors for a prolonged period of time.
 (Note: the Zones of Regulation tools can be very helpful for autistic kids to work on emotional regulation skills.)